matthew-robertson/Useful_things/I Learned Something Today/Python.md

 1. You can use getattr in a cool way to make commandline tools, since `getattr` lets you get a function from a class using a string.
 1. Python has a built in memoization decorator, discussed [here](https://hackeregg.github.io/2020/06/03/Speeding-up-function-calls-with-just-one-line-in-Python.html): `@functools.lru_cache(maxsize=max_lru, typed=False)`.
 1. Fstrings are rad, and can make print-debugging cleaner. `print(f"{d['key'][1]=}")` will print out `d['key'][1]='one'`, for example.
+1. Use `pip-compile requirements.in` from [pip-tools](https://pypi.org/project/pip-tools/) to compile a bare requirements file (`setup.py` or `requirements.in`) that only lists direct dependencies, into a fully-defined `requirements.txt`.
+This is handy for keeping track of which libraries are actually your responsibility to update while still pinning all of them.

 ## Typing